Applying for a short-stay Schengen visa in Georgia

 How to apply

-Visa applications for a short stay visa with main destination the Netherlands, Spain, Belgium or Luxemburg for Georgian citizens holding a non-biometric passport or for non-Georgian citizens with a Georgian residence permit, can be submitted at the Netherlands embassy in Tbilisi.
+Visa applications for a short stay visa with main destination the Netherlands for Georgian citizens holding a non-biometric passport or for non-Georgian citizens with a Georgian residence permit, can be submitted at the Netherlands embassy in Tbilisi.

 Make an appointment